Almost everywhere

 The function 1/x is differentiable and continuous almost everywhere; more precisely, everywhere except at x = 0.

-In measure theory (a branch of mathematical analysis), a property holds almost everywhere if, in a technical sense, the set for which the property holds takes up nearly all possibilities.
+In measure theory (a branch of mathematical analysis), a property holds almost everywhere (sometimes abbreviated as a.e.) if the set for which the property does not hold is negligible in a technical sense.
 The notion of "almost everywhere" is a companion notion to the concept of measure zero, and is analogous to the notion of almost surely in probability theory.

 More specifically, a property holds almost everywhere if it holds for all elements in a set except a subset of measure zero, or equivalently, if the set of elements for which the property holds is conull.
 In cases where the measure is not complete, it is sufficient that the set be contained within a set of measure zero.
 When discussing sets of real numbers, the Lebesgue measure is usually assumed unless otherwise stated.

 The term almost everywhere is abbreviated a.e.; in older literature p.p. is used, to stand for the equivalent French phrase presque partout.

 A set with full measure is one whose complement is of measure zero.
 In probability theory, the terms almost surely, almost certain and almost always refer to events with probability 1 not necessarily including all of the outcomes.
 These are exactly the sets of full measure in a probability space.

 Occasionally, instead of saying that a property holds almost everywhere, it is said that the property holds for almost all elements (though the term almost all can also have other meanings).